-Job families are an organizational means to combine similar jobs to job groups.
+Job families are an organisational means to combine similar jobs to job groups.
 The more heterogeneous the positions in a job family, the more sense it makes to further segment these into sub-families.

-Depending on the organization, job families can also be referred to as occupation families.
-Same or similar professions can exist in different parts of an organization, meaning position clusters often cannot be derived from the organizational chart alone.
+Depending on the organisation, job families can also be referred to as occupation families.
+Same or similar professions can exist in different parts of an organisation, meaning position clusters often cannot be derived from the organisational chart alone.

-Analyze and evaluate the jobs in your organization
+Analyse and evaluate the jobs in your organisation

 Probably the most important input to a job architecture is the levelling system to support career paths, benchmarks and compensation structures.